 • Encourage and praise good manners instead of criticising when your child doesn’t get it right.
 Most young children want to please their parents and praise will be more likely to enhance their attempts to be well-mannered.
 If your child displays bad manners in public, instead of correcting him in front of others, rather take him aside and explain what’s expected of him.

 • Don’t emphasise the rules: Your child will learn many things in life, including a series of rules.
 The process may be easier if you encourage your child to learn good manners because it’s thoughtful and the right thing to do instead of saying he has to be well mannered because it’s “the rule”.

 • Use gentle reminders: Most children tend to be busy and self-focused.
 For this reason, they may sometimes forget what you’ve been trying to teach them.
 All it needs is a gentle reminder.

 • Use various everyday opportunities to instil good manners in your children.
 This will make them easier to apply in all life situations.

 Which manners are most important?

-Some parents regard certain manners as more important than others for different reasons.
-The key is to keep things simple.
+Some parents may regard certain manners as more important than others for a variety of personal and cultural reasons.
+The key is to keep things simple – at least at first.

 Clinical psychologist Dr David Lowry and Elise McVeigh, founder of Mrs. McVeigh's Manners, suggest prioritising the following: